Although the JLD is part of the Law Society's governance structure, we has our own committee structure.

-These groups also have the opportunity to connect and network with each other, to share experiences and feed into the national policy campaigns.
-They are also invited to nominate a representative to sit on the JLD national committee.
-The JLD has in the region of 50 local JLDs in its national committee network.
+Local JLD groups are invited to nominate a representative to sit on the JLD national committee.
+We have in the region of 50 local JLDs in our national committee network.

 From LPC student to qualified solicitor, JLD members face a range of issues.
-The JLD ensures that members' views are heard and campaigns to bring about real change to further members' interests.
+We make sure that our members' views are heard and campaign to bring about real change to further your interests.

-The division's members are the future of the legal profession and therefore issues that affect them affect all solicitors.
+Our members are the future of the legal profession.
+Issues that affect you affect all solicitors.

-As well as campaigning for and representing junior lawyers, the JLD provides information about becoming a solicitor and the issues facing our members.
-See our advice page here.
+As well as campaigning for and representing junior lawyers, we provide information about becoming a solicitor and the issues facing our members.
+Read our advice

 Once a year the JLD, together with the Young Barristers' Committee, the European Young Bar Association and the London Young Lawyers Group, organises a three-day training conference that is attended by young lawyers internationally - including Europe, North America and Australia.
 UK lawyers are also welcome to attend!